HARDBALL EQUIPMENT GUIDE

 Groin Protection

-When it comes to groin protection, comfort is important.
-The key to comfort is the shape of the guard and its stability.
-We recommend specifically designed cricket underwear to keep the groin protector stable for the most comfortable and secure fit.
+When it comes to groin protection, comfort is key.
+The shape and stability of the guard are essential; we recommend specially designed cricket underwear to help secure the guard for a comfortable fit.

 Shop our recommended starter groin protection